-Ph.D.
-Program in Counselor Education
+Ph.D. in Educational Psychology; Counselor Education and Counseling Psychology

-Once the doctoral coursework is finished students must complete a comprehensive examination, prepare a dissertation proposal and then conduct, write and defend their dissertation research.
+Once the doctoral coursework is finished, students must complete a comprehensive examination, prepare a dissertation proposal and then conduct, write and defend their dissertation research.

 For further information interested applicants should contact the Program Coordinator, Dr. Rachelle Pérusse at (860) 486–0266 or email@example.com